rkyzk/your-poetry/documents/README.md

 ![your-poetry](./images/Your-Poetry.png)

-The app can be found [here:](https://your-poetry-b19cd2115cd5.herokuapp.com/)
+The app is hosted [here:](https://your-poetry-b19cd2115cd5.herokuapp.com/)

 ## Overview
 Your Poetry offers an interactive platform where users can share their poems and give/get comments on each other’s poems.
 The app is equipped with various features including liking/unliking poems, following/unfollowing profiles as well as searching poems/profiles.
 In addition users can also make their own profiles to let others know a few things about themselves.
 The app offers users opportunities to be creative, to share their art and to inspire others.